jmahoney/wod-feed/README.md

 You can subscribe to the feed at http://wod-feed.cheerschopper.com

 ### Why JSON Feed?
 It was the easiest to implement.

-### TODO
-- add date_published field
+Ruby and JSON are extremely compatible.

 ## Contributing